 Stone Arch Bridge to close in the evenings leading up to July 4 with temporary gates

-The Stone Arch Bridge will be blocked off from 8 p.m. to 6 a.m. starting Friday until July 5, according to an announcement from Minneapolis Park Commissioner Elizabeth Shaffer.
+Minneapolis city officials announced Thursday that the Stone Arch Bridge will now be blocked off from 10 p.m. to 6 a.m. starting Friday until July 5, according to an announcement from the Minneapolis Park and Recreation Board, moving the closure time announced Wednesday back from the original time of 8 p.m.

+The time change announced Thursday was made as a “response to community requests”, according to the board.
+Neither pedestrians nor bicyclists will be able to access the bridge, and anyone using the Riverfront trail will be sent to the Hennepin Avenue Bridge.

 RELATED: July 4 weekend ends with mayhem in Minneapolis; 7 hurt in Boom Island shooting